How to fix the ‘no audio output device is installed’ error in Windows 10

 - Reboot your system if prompted and retest.

 In the vast majority of cases where you see the ‘no audio output device is installed’ error, re-installing the driver will address the issue.
-Occasionally when selecting Automatic driver mode in Windows 10, you will be presented with several options.
+Occasionally when selecting Automatic driver mode in Windows 10, you’ll be presented with several options.
 If the specific driver doesn’t work, repeat the process and find the default ‘High Definition Audio Device’ driver that should be listed.
 Reboot and retry.

 If that doesn’t work, you could try a refresh of Windows 10.